 Riverview Park is also a popular place for picnickers and barbecues.
 Park visitors can enjoy an open-air picnic amidst wild grasses at one of the park’s open meadows or camp out beneath shady trees with a water view.
 Riverside picnicking offers outstanding wildlife and people-watching opportunities, watching as others float or paddle Cedar River.
 The park also boasts several picnic tables with two areas outfitted with barbeque set-ups.

-Riverview Park also boasts a sizable picnic shelter with several picnic tables and great for hosting a larger party, such as for a birthday or general friend and family get-together.
+Riverview Park also boasts a sizable picnic shelter with several picnic tables and is great for hosting a larger party, such as for a birthday or a general friend and family get-together.
 This picnic shelter is available for rent and reservation via the City of Renton’s website.

 To access Riverview Park from downtown Renton, simply take Houser Way S towards Bronson Way N. Turn right onto Bronson Way and follow it as WA-169, or Maple Valley Highway.
 Drive just one mile and the Riverview Park entrance or parking area will be on your right.
-Downtown bicyclists can take 3rd Street eastward, take a right on Mill Ave.
+Downtown bicyclists can take 3rd Street eastward, and take a right on Mill Ave.
 S and then hop onto the aforementioned Cedar River Trail on the left.

 Visit our article on the Silver Dollar Casino Renton